w3f/educhain/README.md

 # Educhain

 Parachian developed and maintained by Technical Education team at Web3 Foundation.
-To be used for creating tutorials on a wide range of Polkadot enabled features.
+To be used for creating tutorials on a wide range of [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) enabled features.